Fiserv/exchange/docs/getting-started/reporting.md

 ### Trade accounts

-The `/account/trade-info` endpoint allows the PayFac to retrieve a gransaction summary of the merchant MID on a specific date.
+The `/account/trade-info` endpoint allows the PayFac to retrieve a transaction summary of the merchant MID on a specific date.
 This is segregated by trade accounts, which return the following categorised 'accounts' :

 | Category      | Key |
 | :---:        |    :----:   |